Thomas and William's house for the afternoon.

 To be honest, I was a little annoyed.

-As I walked along our hill I noticed the way the sky made everything
+Walking along our hill, I noticed how the later afternoon sky made everything

 and fluttering in the muted sun.